 The challenge

-When I joined the team, the acquisition numbers were worth celebrating.
-Marketing was pouring users into the funnel, and sign-ups were at an all-time high.
-But when I pulled the cohort retention data for Day 30, the celebration stopped.
+When I joined the team, marketing was pouring users into the funnel, and sign-ups were at an all-time high.
+But when we pulled the cohort retention data for Day 30, we saw the challenge.

 65% of our learners were gone within a month, it's not bad in EdTech industry but insufficient for the company's growth targets.

 The prevailing theory in the product team was a usability issue.
 The belief was that if we just made the interface cleaner and the buttons brighter, people would stay.
-I suspected the problem was deeper.
+But the problem was deeper.

 Understanding the learners